 Being humble and knowledgeable.

 Anthony thinks that one of the most important characteristics that a sommelier should have is being humble.
-Because when the people come to a restaurant, it is their moment to feel special and they want to convert that moment to an actual experience.
+Because when people come to a restaurant, it is their moment to feel special and they want to convert that moment to an actual experience.
 “When I work as a sommelier I like to think of the time when I was a child.
 At those times, I was going to my grandma’s house and she was cooking my special meal or special pie, just for me, I was feeling so welcomed and taking cared of.
-If my guests in the restaurants could feel the same way as I did; completely loved and completely taking cared of, I think I’ve done my job.’’
+If my guests in the restaurants could feel the same way as I did; completely loved and completely taken care of, I think I’ve done my job.’’
 Another very important characteristic of a sommelier according to Anthony, is being knowledgeable, because the consumers will trust in your recommendation and make an investment on the wine that you are suggesting.

 Tasting the history with Anthony in Inglenook.

 It has been more than a year, Anthony Mueller is the Wine Educator of Inglenook Winery.
 With his own words: “I work in Napa, in this pretty chateau, beautiful wines, great bosses: The man who signs my paycheck is one of the most famous film directors of all time, Francis Ford Coppola, very generous, humble and elegant man.
 Our winemaker is Philippe Bascaules, the legendary winemaker, a very humble man as well.
 So why wouldn’t I want to work here.”